Ignacy Stepka

 Carnegie Mellon University

-Right now, I mostly think about gradient inversion attacks, privacy issues in federated learning, and AI safety.
-Previously, I was involved in a variety of research topics: developing adaptive strategies for handling persistent device dropout in federated learning; designing a method for formal verification of Bayesian Networks; and contributing to the DARPA Triage Challenge by creating a Bayesian network prototype with medical experts for autonomous triage.
-I also built open-source debiasing software for computer vision models.
-During my time as an MLE at the Poznan Supercomputing and Networking Center (Polish Academy of Sciences), I worked on EU-funded R&D projects involving black-box model analysis and anomaly detection in industrial, automotive, and HPC environments.
+Over the years, I was involved in a variety of research topics, including: robustness to client dropout in federated learning, formal verification of Bayesian Networks, or autonomous triage with Bayesian Network in DARPA Triage Challenge.
+I’ve also spent almost four years at the Poznan Supercomputing and Networking Center (Polish Academy of Sciences), working on EU-funded R&D projects involving black-box model analysis and anomaly detection in industrial, automotive, and HPC environments.

 In my free time, I enjoy brewing specialty coffee, playing guitar, and hiking.